+A. Abutter:

-- A. Abutter means any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the local land use board.
-For purposes of receiving testimony only, and not for purposes of notification, the term "abutter" shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration.
-For purposes of receipt of notification by a municipality of a local land use board hearing, in the case of an abutting property being under a condominium or other collective form of ownership, the term "abutter" means the officers of the collective or association, as defined in RSA 356-B:3,XXIII. - B. Accepted Public Road means: - 1.
-Any highway, road, or right-of-way which the state or county has an obligation to maintain; and - 2.
-Any highway, road, or right-of-way dedicated to and accepted by the town Bradford.
+Any person whose property is located in New Hampshire and adjoins or is directly across the street or stream from the land under consideration by the local land use board.
+For purposes of receiving testimony only, and not for purposes of notification, the term "abutter' shall include any person who is able to demonstrate that his land will be directly affected by the proposal under consideration.
+For purposes of receipt of notification by a municipality of a local land use board hearing, in the case of an abutting property being under condominium or other collective form of ownership, the term "abutter" means the officers of the collective or association, as defined in RSA 356-B:3, XXIII.

+B. Accepted Public Road:

+- 1. Any highway, road, or right of way which the state or county has an obligation to maintain; and - 2.
+Any highway, road, or right of way dedicated to and accepted by the Town of Bradford

-Note: "accepted public road" shall not include any road or right-of-way which has been discontinued as an open highway or made subject to gates and bars or which shall not have been maintained and repaired by the town in suitable condition for travel for five (5) successive years or more.
+Note: "accepted public road" shall not include any road or right of way which has been discontinued as an open highway or made subject to gates and bars or which shall not have been maintained and repaired by the town in suitable condition for travel for five (5) successive years or more.

-C. Accessory Dwelling Unit - means a second dwelling unit, attached or detached, to be located on the same lot, plat, site, or other division of land as the permitted principal dwelling unit.
+C. Accessory Dwelling Unit:

+A second dwelling unit, attached or detached, to be located on the same lot, plat, site or other division of land as the permitted principal dwelling unit.